 For what it is, the Storm 4 offers a lot of flight time.
 It comes with a stock 11.1 V 1500 mAh battery which, when fully charged, provides it with about 14 and 15 minutes of flight without a payload and between 5 and 7 minutes with the maximum payload.

-There are extra batteries available for purchase as well along with the drone, however bigger batteries often result in additional payload limitations.
+There are extra batteries available for purchase as well along with the drone, however, bigger batteries often result in additional payload limitations.
 As an added bonus, the drone comes by default with a small buzzer, that connects to the battery and circuit board via small connectors, which buzzes when the battery is either overcharged or undercharged, meaning that the motors are either pushed too much or too little during flight.

 This lets the pilot know when to take slightly less sharp turns or banks, resulting in prolonged overall battery life.
+Also, to know how to keep your drone in the air longer, we suggest checking out our article about the ways of extending your drone’s flight time.

 The kit comes with a standard controller for the drone, which is suitable for the average drone pilot as well as beginners alike.